Further tests for non-Hodgkin lymphoma

 Below we describe tests that are commonly used to help stage non-Hodgkin lymphoma.
-You will probably not need to have all these tests – most people will have blood tests and some imaging tests.
+You may not need to have all these tests – most people will have blood tests and some imaging tests.
 Some tests may be repeated during or after treatment to check your health and how well the treatment is working.

 Learn more about:

-Low blood counts before treatment may indicate that the cancer has spread to the bone marrow.
+Low blood counts before treatment may suggest that the cancer has spread to the bone marrow.
 You will also have regular blood tests to check the effects of treatment on your total number of red blood cells, white blood cells and platelets.